Prehistoric Andalucia | First humans in Europe 1.4mya

 Orce is a small village with a population of about 1,400 in Granada Province in the Municipality of Huescar.
 It is roughly 150 kilometres north east of Granada, almost on the border with Almeria, at an altitude of 926 metres.
-In winter the temperature can fall to 0C and in summer is usually in the high 20s.
+In winter the temperature can fall to 0C and in summer is usually in the high 30s or 40s.
 A small amount of rain falls in spring and the rest is scattered through the year.
 Traditionally the local economy centres on livestock, particularly the segureña lamb, renowned for its succulence and flavour, and agriculture.
-The vision of a green and pleasant land with lambs and sheep gambolling in lush pastures however is far from reality.
-The land is dry, dusty and deeply riven by dry gullies between ancient cliffs that, millions of years ago, formed the shores of a vast lake.
-It is after all situated on the edge of Europe’s only semi arid zone.
-For all that the landscape is breathtaking simply because of its inhospitable nature.
+The land is dry, dusty and deeply riven by dry gullies between ancient cliffs that, millions of years ago, formed the shores of a large lake.
+Orce, today, is situated on the edge of Europe’s only semi arid zone.
+1.4 mya the landscape was very different.
+It was one of green and lush pastures.
+The first hominids to arrive in Europe settled there and left evidence of their passing, the oldest evidence to date of humans in Europe.

 For the moment though Orce is a typical high, dry plains village in Andalucia.
 It has a castle, the Alcazaba de las Siete Torres, the Castle of Seven Towers, that was started in the 6th Century AD and finished in the 16th.
 Clustered round the castle is the village itself with a square and a few bars and restaurants that feature the famous segureña lamb on the menus.
 Nearby is El Cerro de la Virgen, the hill of the virgin, the site of a Bronze Age settlement.